Trends/Statistics

 Statistics graphic representing change in Louisville real estate

-What has dropped is now returning to norm as Louisville home prices and foreclosures are improving.
+What has dropped is now returning to the norm as Louisville home prices and foreclosures are improving.

 It’s clear that the real estate market has improved in 2012.
 No question.
-What’s unclear is where we’re headed but these Louisville Homes Blog report is promising.
+What’s unclear is where we’re headed.
+But these reports are promising.

 Kentucky Home Values Improving